cusbg/p2rank-data-dna/README.md

-#P2Rank-DNA datasets
+# P2Rank-DNA datasets

-Data and results of P2Rank applied to P2rank-DNA sites detection as presented in the bachelor thesis of Petra Gajdoöov· (see the docs).
+Data and results of P2Rank applied to protein-DNA sites detection as presented in the bachelor thesis of Petra Gajdo≈°ov√° (see the docs).